nafets227/finance/README.md

 # finance
-Finance system based on AqBankind and MariaDB
+Finance system based on AqBanking and MariaDB